ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 | visibility       | shared                                                                                                             |
 +------------------+--------------------------------------------------------------------------------------------------------------------+
 ```
-3) To make sure that our new image appeared among the available, use the following command
+3) To make sure that our new image appeared among the available, use the following command:
 ```
 openstack image list
 ```